In the right hands gas is safe, but badly fitted and poorly serviced gas appliances can cause leaks, fires, explosions and carbon monoxide poisoning.

 It has no taste, no colour or smell and it can make you seriously ill.
 Carbon monoxide alarms are available from local DIY shops.
 They work the same way as a smoke alarm.
 Alarms cost about £20.
 Remember the alarm should not replace regular servicing of your gas appliances.

 It is important to make sure that your gas boiler, gas fire and gas cooker are working safely and correctly.
 Gas appliances that are left unchecked could be dangerous.

 Get your gas boiler, gas fire and gas cooker regularly serviced and safety checked every year by a Gas Safe registered engineer.
 Annual servicing not only helps keep your heating and hot water working properly, it helps keep you safe.

 The council is currently offering owner-occupiers a free Gas Health and Safety check for gas appliances and low-cost repairs.
-See if you qualify!
+Contact Helping Hands on 0161 793 9419 to see if you qualify.

 Your landlord has to have the gas appliance safety checked once a year by law and should service them regularly.